Tavy7/Smart-window/README.md

 For MQTT protocol support, you can use the Eclipse Paho client library.
 The Paho C++ library can be installed from source (will require you to also build and install the Paho C library).
 MQTT also requires a server (a message broker) to be running in order to have where to send the messages.
 For this, you can use Eclipse Mosquitto.
 On Ubuntu, it can be installed from a PPA:

-sudo apt-add-repository ppa:mosquitto-dev/mosquitto-ppa \n sudo apt update \n sudo apt install mosquitto
+- sudo apt-add-repository ppa:mosquitto-dev/mosquitto-ppa
+- sudo apt update
+- sudo apt install mosquitto

 # Building
 Using Make